MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/first-user-cant-create-trial-environment.md

 ---
 # First Salesforce CRM user can't access Copilot for Sales

-This article helps you troubleshoot and resolve the error messages that occurs in Microsoft Copilot for Sales related to signing in to Salesforce.
+This article helps you troubleshoot and resolve the error message that occurs in Microsoft Copilot for Sales related to signing in to Salesforce.

 > [!NOTE]
-> Sales Copilot is rebranded as Copilot for Sales in January 2024.
+> Microsoft Sales Copilot is rebranded as Microsoft Copilot for Sales in January 2024.
 The screenshots in this article will be updated with the new name soon.

 ## Who is affected?